Quantum-informed learning of genuine network nonlocality beyond idealized resources: Methodology

-\twocolumngrid The training is done in parallel on all separate layers of the observers, such that there are $k_a\times k_b$, $k_b\times k_c$, and $k_a \times k_c$ distributions for Alice, Bob and Charlie respectively, summed over $k_a \times k_b \times k_c$ times approximating the target distribution, $k_a$, $k_b$ and $k_c$ being the rank of the state density matrices.
+The training is done in parallel on all separate layers of the observers, such that there are $k_a\times k_b$, $k_b\times k_c$, and $k_a \times k_c$ distributions for Alice, Bob, and Charlie, respectively, summed over $k_a \times k_b \times k_c$ times approximating the target distribution, $k_a$, $k_b$ and $k_c$ being the rank of the state density matrices.
 Additionally, we allow the neural network to absorb the coefficients in the separable decomposition as weights into its trainable parameters, instead of explicitly parameterizing them.
 The products $\lambda^{\alpha}_i \lambda^{\beta}_j \lambda^{\gamma}_l$ are implicitly represented and adjusted during optimization, and their effective contribution is determined by the optimization of the loss function.

-This neural network architecture introducing the rank of the qubit subsystems under measurement as a parameter, allows the simulation of the network scenario by adapting the required degrees of freedom of the observers.
-This framework demonstrates a marked improvement over existing techniques in addressing the robustness of the causal inference task, while overcoming the earlier limitation (see Fig.~\ref{fig: LHV-k model correction}) in studying distributions with mixed states.
+This neural network architecture, introducing the rank of the qubit subsystems under measurement as a parameter, allows the simulation of the network scenario by adapting the required degrees of freedom of the observers.
+This framework demonstrates a marked improvement over existing techniques in addressing the robustness of the causal inference task while overcoming the earlier limitation (see Fig.~\ref{fig:LHV_model_correction}) in studying distributions with mixed states.
 It achieves high accuracy in determining the existence of a local model, with significantly reduced computational cost.
-Furthermore, this paves the way for interesting results when applied to the triangle network scenario and when studying its noise robustness, followed further by other studies on genuineness of the correlations which wouldn't have been viable using earlier methods, which we show in the results.
+Furthermore, this paves the way for interesting results when applied to the triangle network scenario and when studying its noise robustness, followed further by other studies on the genuineness of the correlations, which wouldn't have been viable using earlier methods.